 Always make sure that your outdoor AC unit is free from obstructions.
 Overgrown landscaping or other debris can clog your AC system.
 Clogs in the AC unit cause the system to work harder than it needs to, sometimes causing it to overheat.
 Luckily, this issue has an easy, DIY fix.
 Just clear away any and all debris from the area surrounding your AC unit.

 5. Thermostat set to HEAT

 Have you checked your thermostat to ensure it is set correctly?
 We have often seen that AC issues that are as simple as a thermostat user error.
 Check your thermostat before you give us a call!

-Is your thermostat malfunctioning?
+Is your thermostat bad?
 Check out our blog: Do I Need a New Thermostat?

 AC Repair in Central Florida with Complete Air Mechanical